testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

 1. It's not clear to us if we can only use Cosmos DB as our web app's database, or if we should consider using it in other parts of our advanced analytics data pipeline such as for real-time transaction ingest or for serving of offline processed data.

     Cosmos DB was created from the ground-up as a distributed database service that transparently handles the complexity of running within multiple regions around the world.
 Because providing data to customers around the globe is a key requirement, Cosmos DB is an ideal choice for ingesting data where it arrives, and serving the data where it is requested.
+It's major advantage when operating at a global scale is its high concurrency with low latency and predictable results.
+This combination is unique to Cosmos DB and ideal for Woodgrove Bank's needs.
 The change feed feature of Cosmos DB makes it useful for both storing raw transaction data as it is written, and notifying consumers, like Azure Databricks, of changes as they occur for real-time processing.

 2. Does Cosmos DB integrate with open source big data analytics like Apache Spark?